getCannaBiz/cannabiz-menu/readme.txt

 4. WP Dispensary single menu item display, using [CannaBiz](https://www.wpdispensary.com/downloads/cannabiz/) theme

 == Changelog ==

+= 2.2 =
+* Added updates to `.pot` file for localization in `languages/wp-dispensary.pot`
+* Added all default WP Dispensary menu types to the Permalinks Settings page in `admin/class-wp-dispensary-permalink-settings.php`
+* Bugfix with the `WP_Dispensary_Version` name in `includes/class-wp-dispensary.php`
+* Updated permalink base codes for the `flowers` permalink base in `admin/post-types/wp-dispensary-flowers.php`
+* Updated permalink base codes for the `concentrates` permalink base in `admin/post-types/wp-dispensary-concentrates.php`
+* Updated permalink base codes for the `edibles` permalink base in `admin/post-types/wp-dispensary-edibles.php`
+* Updated permalink base codes for the `prerolls` permalink base in `admin/post-types/wp-dispensary-prerolls.php`
+* Updated permalink base codes for the `topicals` permalink base in `admin/post-types/wp-dispensary-topicals.php`
+* Updated permalink base codes for the `growers` permalink base in `admin/post-types/wp-dispensary-growers.php`

 = 2.1 =
 * Added new "Shelf Type" taxonomy in `admin/post-types/wp-dispensary-taxonomies.php`